SRugina/compriser/README.md

 Use the CLI to execute the compile function, for instance when the page is requested (if the file needs to be up to date all the time).

-The command to execute is `templater compile TEMPLATER_FILE_NAME -u` e.g. `templater compile index -u`.
+The command to execute is `compriser compile compriser_FILE_NAME -u` e.g. `compriser compile index -u`.
 The directory this is executed in is where it will search for the templates and components folder, so make sure to `cd` to the right directory before executing the command.

 The `-u`/`--update` flag is for if you've added new components or templates since the last compile.
 For production, you should remove this flag for extra performance.